 A favorable plurality of votes cast (a number greater than those cast for any other candidates) is necessary to elect members of the Board of Directors.
 Accordingly, abstentions or broker non-votes as to the election of directors will not affect the election of the candidates receiving the plurality of votes.
+The advisory vote to determine the frequency of stockholder advisory votes on the compensation of our executive officers also will be determined by a favorable plurality of votes cast, and therefore, abstentions or broker non-votes on this proposal will not affect the selection of the frequency choice receiving the most votes.
 The other proposals set forth herein require the affirmative vote of a majority of the shares represented at the meeting.
 Shares represented by broker non-votes as to such matters are treated as not being present for the purposes of such matters, while abstentions as to such matters are treated as being present but not voting in the affirmative.
 Accordingly, the effect of broker non-votes is only to reduce the number of shares considered to be present for the consideration of such matters, while abstentions will have the same effect as votes against the matter.